YurinDoctrine/deploy-artix/README.md

 The installer performs the following main steps (in roughly this order), with some parts depending on the chosen configuration:

-1. Base system configuration (hostname, timezone, keymap, locales, ...)
+1. Configure system (hostname, timezone, keymap, locales, ...)
-2. Partition disks
+2. Partition disk
 3. Install base packages
 4. Install kernel
 5. Setup grub